 Run-down £2m house is finally to go on market

 A DILAPIDATED Belsize Village house which has lain derelict for 20 years is about to spark a frenzy among developers.
-Mavis Meredith, whose husband Ben died earlier this year after a long battle with cancer, says she will put their home on
+Mavis Meredith, whose husband Ben died earlier this year after a long battle with cancer, says she will

 By Marc Mullen